Dilshan-H/bla-bot/README.md

 An open-source Telegram Bot written in Python - Tailored for universities/higher education institute groups.

+🔴 This is `v1 branch` - Ready to be deployed on **Render** platform.
+Due to certain restrictions, we have to move away from it.
+This branch will **not** be updated in future!
+Please consider using `master` branch instead.

 <!-- Shield Badges -->

 ![GitHub license](https://img.shields.io/github/license/Dilshan-H/bla-bot?style=for-the-badge)